teracow/googliser/README.md

 Any previously downloaded URLs will be saved into this file (if specified).
 Specify this file again for future searches to ensure the same links are not reused.

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
-Default is 40.
-Enter 0 for unlimited (this can potentially try to download every result so only use this if you've previously had a lot of failures).
+Default is 64.
+Enter 0 for unlimited (this can potentially try to download every result, so only use this if you've previously had a lot of failures).

 `-h` or `--help`
 Display this help then exit.